-- After 25 minutes remove from the oven and leave to cool completly on a wire cooling rack.
+- After 25 minutes remove from the oven and leave to cool completely on a wire cooling rack.

 Method – for the icing

-- In a medium pan over a medium heat, heat the cream until hot but not boiling
+- In a medium pan over medium heat, heat the cream until hot but not boiling

 - Turn the heat off and add the chocolate, stir the mixture a little but not too much.
 Now be patient and let the hot cream melt the chocolate.
 (If your chocolate doesn’t seem to be melting, its ok, transfer the mixture into a microwave proof bowl and give it 30 seconds on high, stirring well afterwards, keep giving it 30 seconds at a time until everything has melted.

-- When the chocolate has melted, grab and electric whisk and give the whole mixture a good whisk.
+- When the chocolate has melted, grab an electric whisk and give the whole mixture a good whisk.

 - Cover the ganache in clingfilm and chill in the fridge for at least an hour, more if you can.